thefrontside/microstates/README.md

 //> Post<{ id: 2, title: 'Most fascinating blog in the world' }>
 ```

-When you're working with parameterized types, the shape of the microstate is determined by the value.
-In this case, `posts` is created with two items which will create a microstate with two items.
-Each item will be a microstate of type `Post`.
-If you push another item the `posts` microstate, it'll be treated as a `Post`.
+When you're working with parameterized types, the shape of the Microstate is determined by the value.
+In this case, `posts` is created with two items which will, in turn, create a Microstate with two items.
+Each item will be a Microstate of type `Post`.
+If you push another item onto the `posts` Microstate, it'll be treated as a `Post`.

 ```js
 let blog2 = blog.posts.push({ id: 3, title: "It is only getter better" });